Rapha at 159 Prince Street is a cycling enthusiast's home

-When you walk in, you notice it has a club feel which is by design.
-Serious cyclists often meet and start their day with espressos before starting out on a ride.
+When you walk in, you notice it has a club feel, which is by design.
+Serious cyclists often meet and start their day with espressos before starting on a ride.

 That’s why Rapha has a small coffee bar and clean restrooms - they know their customers!